Saudi listing of Brotherhood as terrorist group complicates Gulf ties

 "Bahrain is in a very complicated Catch-22," said IISS's Alsayed, arguing that its rulers had a special relationship with Saudi Arabia, but also relied on political support from their Sunni constituency.
 "Which one matters more?"

-A Bahraini lawmaker, who declined to be named, criticised the Saudi designation of the Brotherhood as a terrorist group.
+A Bahraini lawmaker, who declined to be named, criticized the Saudi designation of the Brotherhood as a terrorist group.

 "So are the Brotherhood now going to be treated like al Qaeda?
 Despite our differences with the Brotherhood .... this comparison is unfair," said the lawmaker, who belongs not to the Brotherhood but to the ultra-orthodox Salafi trend.